arcee-ai/mergekit/docs/create_a_merge_method.md

 The numerical boundary allows a future scheduler to load directly into packed buffers without changing kernels.
 Missing-optional-weight fallback is handled by the graph adapter through the method spec's optional-tensor policy, not by weakening the numerical kernel's arity contract.
+Outside those explicit fallbacks, base-aware methods require a configured base to be present: a missing base weight must not silently select a baseless variant of the algorithm.